jamesmunns/bbqueue/README.md

 (mostly embedded) platforms atomic support is limited and with the default features you will get a compiler error about missing atomic methods.

-This crate contains special support for Cortex-M0(+) targets with the `thumbv6` feature.
-By enabling the feature, unsupported atomic operations will be replaced with critical sections implemented by disabling interrupts.
-The critical sections are very short, a few instructions at most, so they should make no difference to most applications.

 # License